-Policy on Unattended and/or Disruptive Children:
+Policy on Unattended and/or Disruptive Children: Adopted by the Board of Trustees 2021

 1. Purpose: To establish a policy and set of procedures for library personnel to follow when encountering an unattended and/or disruptive child in the library.
 For the purpose of this policy, an unattended child is defined as a child of any age who is unable to care for himself or herself left in the Library without a parent or responsible adult within sight or sound range or a child 8 years old and younger left in the library without adult supervision.
 It is up to the discretion of the Library Supervisor (Librarian in charge at any particular time) to determine whether the child is to be considered as unattended.